lorenanicole/eventbrite_scraper/README.md

 # Eventbrite Scraper

 A Python 3+ scraper that pulls USA event data from Eventbrite.
-The data is persisted to an `events.db` sqlite3 database as well as output to stdout upon retrieving the values.
+The data is persisted to an `events.db` sqlite3 or MySQL database as well as outputs the found events to stdout.

 ### Installation